HighTech-Innovators/devops-plusplus/docs/principles/P9-tie-performance-thresholds-to-perception-not-tradition/core.md

 #

-# Tie Performance Thresholds to Perception, Not Tradition means defining performance thresholds as perception-driven, context-specific budgets that map to real user experience and business outcomes.
-A “threshold” is not just a latency number; it includes freshness, responsiveness under load, error behavior, and consistency (especially the \*\*p95\*\* percentile—95% of requests are at or below that latency—and the \*\*p99\*\* percentile—99% of requests are at or below that latency).
-“Perception” includes user cognition and workflow context: what feels instantaneous, what feels acceptable with feedback, what feels broken, and what users will tolerate if they understand what is happening.
-“Not tradition” means rejecting default thresholds that are not backed by evidence—such as fixed \*\*p95\*\* targets (95% of requests at or below a number) copied across services, uniform timeouts, and generic “always real-time” requirements—unless they are proven relevant for your users.
+# A Benchmark Based Method to Derive Metric Thresholds means defining performance thresholds as benchmarked, context specific budgets that map to user experience and business outcomes, computed from observed distributions rather than tradition.
+A threshold is not just a latency number; it includes freshness, responsiveness under load, error behavior, and consistency, especially the \*\*p95\*\* percentile and the \*\*p99\*\* percentile.
+Benchmark based means thresholds originate from measured baselines across the full stack, including client device and network profiles, service call graphs, dependency tails, and runtime overhead.
+The method rejects two common errors: accepting coarse seconds level targets because an external audit says it is good enough, and demanding millisecond targets everywhere without regard to where the work occurs and where overhead compounds.

 #

-# This principle applies to both interactive and non-interactive workloads.
+# This method applies to both interactive and non interactive workloads.
 For interactive flows, thresholds must match what users notice and what affects conversion, retention, or satisfaction.
-For background flows, thresholds must match business risk (data staleness tolerance, operational safety) rather than folklore.
-In both cases, thresholds must be explicit, measurable, and revisited as products and traffic evolve.
+For background flows, thresholds must match business risk, such as staleness tolerance and operational safety, rather than folklore.
+In both cases, thresholds must be explicit, measurable, and recomputed when products, traffic, and dependency behavior change.

 #